yellobyte/SoapESP32/README.md

 ## Doc

-Folder "doc" contains log files showing Serial Monitor output of different core debug levels of the various examples and of my ESP32-Radio with integrated SoapESP32.
+Folder "doc" contains log files showing Serial Monitor output of different core debug levels of the various examples and of an ESP32-Radio with integrated SoapESP32.
 They might help you in adding this lib to your project.

 After merging this library with an existing ESP32-Radio it's running for a few month now without any problems.
 No need to fiddle around with SD cards anymore.